 Clams and Oysters

 These bivalves are the easiest of the shellfish to prepare.
 Simply rinse them with cold water to remove any sand and shuck immediately before serving for the freshest possible flavor.
+If you don’t know how to shuck, we’ve got you covered with a helpful video guide.
+While often enjoyed straight, you can also put these on the grill.

 First, make sure your mussels are alive.
-To check, give open mussels a little tap on the side of a plate—they should close when you do this.
+To check, give open mussels a little tap on the side of a plate — they should close when you do this.
 Next, rinse them under cold water and remove the beard (the small string-like piece hanging out of the opening in the shell) by tugging it lightly.
 Keep the mussels chilled on ice before cooking or serving.
-To prepare, Lopez suggests sautéing mussels with white wine, garlic and shallots, then steaming them until the shells pop open.
+To prepare, Lopez suggests sautéing mussels with white wine, garlic, and shallots, then steaming them until the shells pop open.
 Remember to discard any mussels that don’t open because that means they were dead before they went in the pot.

 Steam and chill the lobster immediately.
 If you’re not serving right away, split the lobster and pull the meat out slightly so it doesn’t stick to the shell.
 Chill until ready to eat.
+Unclear on how to steam (or even cook) a lobster?
+Here’s a more detailed overview of how to cook lobster, including three different methods.